Reubes77/whack-a-mole/README.md

 ### Creative Rationale
 As human beings, it is imperative to be active for the benefit of health and mind well-being.
 Regular exercise, healthy nutrition and a sharp mind are all elements to living a balanced life.

-The most unnoticed and first form of exercise which all humans start off with at a very young age is the ability to practice eye and hand coordination.
-A baby picks up an object, touches it, tastes it and throws it and the action is repeated. this simple task is the fundamental building blocks of hand eye corrdinitation.
-This is the most basic form of exercise and as we grow up unto adults, we tend to not exercise certain muscle.
-Today, this exercise is used in all basic training from Football to Formula One, where athletes are using this exercise in their regular training regimes.
+The most unnoticed and first form of exercise which all humans start off with at a very young age is the ability to practice hand and eye coordination.
+A baby picks up an object, touches it, tastes it and throws it and the action is repeated.
+This simple task is the fundamental building blocks of hand and eye coordination.
+Today, this exercise is used in all forms of basic training from Football to Formula One, where athletes are using this exercise in their regular training regimes.

-This is the inspiration for my idea for project 2.
-I wanted to create a game that is fun, interactive and Whack A Mole is a old classic game which was a ideal to exercise hand and eye coordination.
+This is the inspiration for my idea for Portfolio Project 2.
+I wanted to create a game that is fun, interactive and Whack A Mole is a old classic game which is ideal to exercise hand and eye coordination.

 ### Color scheme

 This game is meant to be fun and I wanted a color that best represents that essence and I chose to use the color Orange.
 The second colour to complement and contrast against the Orange is White as it also allows for easy readibility.
 Below is a breakdown of the colors and their usage.
 An accent color of Dark Grey which represents mystery and is used to compliment the design and used minimally.
+The color black was used for the start button as well as the text indicating the game level.

   - #B45F06 (Orange) used as background color.

-  - #ffffff (White) used for all text.
+  - #ffffff (White) used for all text (except the game level indicator).

   - #333333 (Dark Grey) used for the holes.

+  - #000000 (Black) used on text (game level indicator) and start button.

 ![Color palette](assets/images/color-palette.webp)